LSleutsky/ipv4-geolocation/README.md

 # IPv4 Geolocation

-This is a small web application which allows a user to enter an IPv4 address into an input, and retrieve location information based on [Maxmind's GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) service.
+This is a Next.js web application which allows a user to enter an IPv4 address into an input, and retrieve location information based on [Maxmind's GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) service.

 An option to also retrieve data based on the local machine's IPv4 address also exists in the core functionality.